-Since childhood, his life has been rooted in conservation and agriculture.
+Since childhood, his life has been rooted in common sense, conservation, and agriculture.
 His mother, Betty Jo, was a physical education teacher and instilled a healthy lifestyle in Aubrey and his brother and sister, which included clean water, herbicide-free fresh produce, and chemical-free poultry and beef.

 These valuable lessons learned early on have inspired Aubrey’s lifelong record of protecting at-risk lands, forest, and water resources, and wildlife habitat.

-Aubrey is a 1974 graduate of Alamogordo High School and he attended Colorado State University where he earned a bachelor’s degree in animal science.
+Aubrey is a 1974 graduate of Alamogordo High School, then attended Colorado State University where he earned a bachelor’s degree in animal science.

 His common sense approach to business has enabled him to implement procedures to improve business process, leading to quality improvements, cost reductions, and an increase in productivity – all exactly what Washington needs.